Makenzy Robbe: San Diego Wave

 In December 2021, San Diego Wave FC announced it acquired the rights to Robbe, Mexican international Katie Johnson, and Kelsey Turnbow in a trade with the Chicago Red Stars.
 Robbe suffered a knee injury in the preseason of 2022 and missed the entire 2022 NWSL Challenge Cup.
 She then made her first appearance for the club on May 18, 2022, in a defeat to Racing Louisville FC.
 Robbe scored her first Wave goal on June 19, 2022, helping San Diego register a 3–0 win over NJ/NY Gotham FC.
 In August 2022, Robbe won the NWSL Player of the Week award after notching 2 assists for her team.
 She came on as a substitute in both of the Wave's 2022 playoff games, first on October 16 against the Chicago Red Stars and then on October 23 against Portland Thorns FC.
 Robbe finished the 2022 NWSL season with 18 matches played and 3 goals.
 The Wave later exercised the 2023 option in Robbe's contract.

 In 2023, Robbe played 22 games and scored 3 goals.
 She was the third-highest goalscorer on the San Diego squad.
 Robbe was a member of the starting lineup for the Wave in the team's semifinal match against the OL Reign.
 She played 78 minutes in the 1–0 defeat.
 Prior to the 2024 NWSL Season, the Wave re-signed Robbe through 2025.
 On June 7, 2024, Robbe came off the bench and scored for the Wave in a 1–1 draw against the Orlando Pride.
 It would be Robbe's 8th NWSL goal as a substitute, the most of any player in league history.

-Under new head coach Jonas Eidevall, Robbe found herself playing largely as a substitute.
+Under new head coach Jonas Eidevall, Robbe found herself playing largely as a substitute in 2025.
 She started in only 4 of her 21 league appearances as the Wave finished sixth in the NWSL and were eliminated in the first round of the playoffs.
 She scored her lone goal of the season in August 2025, an 85th-minute opener against Californian rivals Angel City FC that looked to be the match-winner before opposing defender Alanna Kennedy tied the game in stoppage time.
-On October 11, 2025, Robbe made her 150th NWSL regular season appearance after participating in a match against the Utah Royals.
+On October 11, 2025, Robbe made her 150th NWSL regular season appearance, playing in a match against the Utah Royals.
+She departed from San Diego as a free agent at the end of 2025 after having made 99 appearances for the Wave across all competitions.

+Houston Dash

+In January 2026, Robbe signed a one-year contract with the Houston Dash.
+On March 14, she made a goalscoring debut in a season-opening 1–0 win over the San Diego Wave, becoming the first NWSL player to score a winning goal against her most recent former club in her new regular-season debut.
+After just three appearances, she tore her ACL in training and would miss the rest of the season.